xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractcompounddeftype/abstract.md

+Indicates whether the compound is abstract.

 ## Signature

 ```typescript
 abstract?: boolean | undefined;
 ```

+## Remarks

+Specifies that the compound is abstract and cannot be instantiated directly, typically requiring concrete implementations of abstract methods or properties.
+This boolean attribute reflects abstract modifiers in object-oriented programming languages.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>